darksworm/pasty/README.md

 ## Setup
 1.	make a copy of .env.example named .env
 2.	change variables in .env (they're self-explanatory)
-3.  npm install
+3.      `npm install`
-4.  bower install
+4.      `bower install`
+5.      `gulp sass`
-5.	create database, user and tables
+6.	create database, user and tables
-6.	run it like any other flask app
+7.	run it like any other flask app

 Database schema:
 ```